 Your basal metabolic rate (BMR) is your resting metabolism.
-This represents the energy, or calories, that your body requires to function when completely at rest and includes all of your normal bodily functions, such as your respiration, your heart rate, blood flow, and brain activity.
+This represents the energy, or calories, that your body requires to function when completely at rest.
+It includes all your normal bodily functions, such as your respiration, your heart rate, blood flow, and brain activity.

-Basically, all of the vital functions that keep you alive!
+Basically, it’s all of the vital functions that keep you alive!

-Everyone will have a different BMR since this is dependent on your height, weight, age, and gender.
+Everyone will have a different BMR since this is dependent on height, weight, age, and gender.
 The only way to determine your true BMR would be to go to a lab and have your metabolic rate measured by gas analysis through either direct or indirect calorimetry.

 These labs measure the heat coming off of your body to determine the number of calories that it burns at rest.

 However, there are limitations to indirect calorimetry, such as cost and accessibility, that make it not possible for most people to do.
-Since it is not possible for the majority of people to do indirect caloremitry, a number of equations have been created to try to provide the best estimate of basal metabolic rate.
+Since it is not possible for the majority of people to do indirect calorimetry, a number of equations have been created to try to provide the best estimate of basal metabolic rate.

 How to Calculate BMR

-Your BMR will be based on your height, weight, age, and gender.
+Your BMR is based on your height, weight, age, and gender.
 All of these individual factors play a role in how much energy your body uses at rest.